Punktum-dk/epp-service-specification/Contact-Identity-Verification-Draft.md

-# Contact Identity Verification
+# Contact Identity Verification Draft

-2021-12-06 Revision: 1.0
+Revision: 1.0
+Date: 2024-03-08

 ## Introduction
 This document serves as a draft design covering all technical aspects related to facilitating contact ID verification between registrars and Punktum dk, aligning with the NIS2 directive.